stepin/python-challenge/DESIGN.md

 3. A lot of commits in git will be created.
 Its expected that for production it will be in feature branch and it will be merged as one commit.
 4. App will use SQLite always.
+5. Example JSON files have all possible fields.

 ## Real world design